You can grow your own sprouts in small trays in your kitchen.

 Sprouts are easy to grow when you just follow 6 rules:

-- Use only approved sprout seeds for your sprouts.
+- Use only approved sprouting seeds for your sprouts.

-- Soak the seeds for 8-12 hours before growing.
+- Soak the seeds in clean drinking water for 8-12 hours in a clean glass before growing them.

-- Place the sprout tray in light shade on the kitchen table.
+- Place the sprouter in light shade on the kitchen table.

-- Wash your hands before sneezing with the sprouts.
+- Wash your hands before handling the sprouts.

-- Rinse seeds / sprouts with clean water morning and evening.
+- Rinse seeds / sprouts with pure, clean, drinkable water morning and evening.

-- Wash the sprout tray with a clean sponge after round sprouts.
+- Wash the sprouter with a clean sponge after each round of sprouts.

-If you follow the 6 easy rules, your sprouts will succeed for you.
+If you follow these 6 easy rules, your sprouts should succeed for you all year round.

 Your sprouts taste best when they are at their mature stage.
-You can cool your sprouts as they mature to preserve their flavor longer.
+You can cool your sprouts down in the refrigerator when they have matured to preserve their flavor longer.

 In the fridge, sprouts of beans, peas, lentils and chickpeas can hold their flavor for two days.
-All other sprouts can keep the taste for up to 1 week on a chilled basis.
+All other sprouts can keep the taste for up to 1 week.

-The best way to store the sprouts is to put the whole sprout container into the refrigerator.
+The best way to store the sprouts is to put the whole sprouter in the refrigerator.
 Note that sprouts grow despite the cold.
 Therefore, they should be rinsed once every day, even if standing in the refrigerator.

 You can only harvest one sprout from each seed.